 You can also set up a queue of evergreen or seasonal content that can fill in any holes that you have in your schedule.

-Whenever I create a new calendar for Facebook posts, I first do a little research to see whether there are any relevant holidays or events going on that could tie into any promotions.
+Whenever I create a new calendar for Facebook posts, I first do a little research to see whether there are any relevant holidays (including “holidays” like National Ice Cream Day) or events going on that could tie into any promotions.

-For the purposes of a holiday calendar, you’ll want to take into consideration Black Friday, Small Business Saturday, Cyber Monday, Christmas, and Hanukkah, for sure.
+And as we’re approaching the holiday season, keep this tip in mind: For the purposes of a holiday calendar, you’ll want to take into consideration Black Friday, Small Business Saturday, Cyber Monday, Christmas, and Hanukkah.

-Next, think about any sales, coupons, or other promotions you’ll be running during this time, and plug those dates in as well.
-This will allow you to see if any promotions overlap or correspond with other holidays or events.
+Next, think about any sales, coupons, or other promotions you want to run over the next few months, and plug those dates in as well.
+This will allow you to see if any promotions overlap.

 For best results, you want to make sure that you incorporate types of content onto your calendar.
 This keeps your audience engaged.